 - First, we need to make all the data members private.

-Encapsulation and data hiding can be achieved in C++, by using user-defined types called Classes.
-The access specifiers in classes can be private, protected or public.
-By default all the items in a class are private.
-According to the need, we can change the access levels.
+Encapsulation and data hiding can be achieved in C++ using user-defined Classes types.
+The access specifiers in classes can be private, protected, or public.
+By default, all the items in a class are private.
+However, according to the need, we can change the access levels.

 - Private: Members of the same class can access the data.